Luna-C

-Luna-C (born Christopher Howell, 1 May 1973) is a British DJ and record producer, known for his work in breakbeat hardcore music.
-He was a member of the group Smart E's in 1992, who scored a No. 2 hit on the UK Singles Chart with "Sesame's Treet" which samples the Sesame Street theme song.
-He founded Kniteforce Records in 1992, for which he produced tracks and remixes under various aliases.
-The label was sold in 1997 but resurrected as Kniteforce Again (KFA) in 2001.
+Luna-C (born Christopher Howell, 1 May 1973) is a British DJ, record producer, and label owner, known for his work in breakbeat and happy hardcore music.
+He was a member of the group Smart E's in 1992, who scored a No.2 hit on the UK Singles Chart with "Sesame's Treet".
+He went on to found the Kniteforce Records label, for which he also produced tracks and remixes under various aliases.
+This was resurrected in 2001 as Kniteforce Again (KFA) and continues to this day.

 Early life

-One of Christopher Howell's first passions in life was skateboarding.
+One of Howell's first passions in life was skateboarding.
 As a youngster, he was a junior champion in a major competition, and he continued to skate as a hobby for many years after.
 On an early school report, his music teacher said that he had no ear for music and that his exam result of 13% reflected this.
-He was a huge fan of hip-hop music and DJ'd in his spare time well before he experienced the UK rave scene and hardcore music.
-In fact, he has said that he and his friends ridiculed hardcore music when they first heard it, especially as much of it sampled hip-hop and sped it up.
-He was persuaded however to go to the hardcore club Labyrinth in 1990, and it changed his view of the music and the scene forever.
-He soon began buying hardcore music in Music Power Records in Ilford, London, and Boogie Times in Romford.
-It was here that he met fellow record buyer Tom Orton, who he also worked with in a supermarket.
-Tom DJ'd as "Mr. Tom" and helped run a weeknight rave called "Ultimatum".
-Chris began DJing alongside Tom at these raves, and the two of them continued to buy records together in Boogie Times.

-Boogie Times Records also had its own record label, Suburban Base, and after talking to the shop owners, Chris and Tom decided to make a record, purely for fun.
-Tom had a friend, Nick Arnold who had his own studio and had some experience in music production.
-The three of them decided on the name Smart E's and set about making a tune.
+He was a huge fan of hip-hop music and DJ'd in his spare time well before he experienced the UK rave scene and hardcore music, having visited Club Labrynth.

+He soon began buying hardcore music from Music Power and Boogie Times shops.
+It was at Boogie Times that he met Tom Orton.
+Orton helped run a weeknight rave called "Ultimatum" which Howell began DJing at.
+Talking to the owners of Boogie Times, they decided to make a record purely for fun for its record label Suburban Base.